fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ## Hunting for blindspots

+> But there are innumerable ways of dividing and selecting for
+> attention the facts and events, the data, required for any prediction or
+> decision, and thus when the moment comes for a choice there is always the
+> rankling doubt that important data may have been overlooked.
+>
+> &mdash; Alan Watts, _This Is It and Other Essays on Zen and Spiritual Experience_

-We have a function `hexToRgb` that converts a hex color value to an rgb value.
+We have a function `hexToRgb` that converts a hex color string to a RGB value.
 The implementation of `hexToRgb` is unimportant.
 We're only interested in the type signature.
 `hexToRgb` takes a string (the hex color value) and returns a `Result` with